Olosko23/Blog-Client/README.md

 ## File Structure

-The file structure of your project may look like this
+The file structure of your project may look like this.

 ## Routing